jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 is provided either as a loop construct or a way for a function to call itself the requisite number of times (this is called recursion).
 We’ll cover **for and while loops**.
+- Further, most programming languages provide a way to evaluate the conditions under which a block of code is run.
+This is called a conditional construct.

 Understanding these basic similarities is essential to writing any computer program.
-For the remainder of this document, we’ll provide some examples of how these features are used to build a functional computer program.
+For the remainder of this document, we’ll provide some examples of how these features are used to build a functioning computer program.

 # Getting started

-At dinner and code, we concentrate on two languages to start off new programmers with.
-Python, and/or javascript.
+At dinner and code, we concentrate on two languages to start off new programmers with: Python, and/or javascript.

 ### Python
 A modern, interactive, object oriented programming language.
-Its clear syntax and extensive libraries make it a great choice for beginners that want to learn to code without having to write absolutely everything themselves.
+Its clear syntax and extensive libraries make it a great choice for beginners that want to learn to write code without having to write absolutely everything on their own.

 ### Javascript
 A prototype based programming language.
-Javascript has quickly become a requirement for any serious front end web development work.
-Its ubiquity makes it a great language to learn to accomplish a large variety of projects.
+Javascript has quickly become a requirement for any serious front end web development.
+Its ubiquity makes it a great language to learn to accomplish a variety of projects.

-No matter which of these languages you choose to begin learning about, we’ll provide examples in this guide to explain the basic concepts.
+No matter which language you choose to begin learning about, examples are provided in this guide to help explain the basic concepts.

 ### Getting started in Python

-You’ll need to download the python programming language from the internet to get started in python programming.
+You’ll need to download the python programming language to get started.
 To do this, head over to https://www.python.org/downloads/ and choose the latest version of Python 3.0 that is available on the page.
-Make sure you download the version for your operating system.
+Make sure you download the correct version for your operating system.
 Once python is installed, you can click on the IDLE editor that comes with the package and start typing in code right away.

 ### Getting started in Javascript
-The easiest way to get started in Javascript is simply to navigate to jsfiddle.net where you’ll be able to type in HTML, JS, and CSS and see the results of what you’re doing right away.
+The easiest way to get started in Javascript is simply to navigate to jsfiddle.net where you can to type in HTML, JS, and CSS and see the results immediately.

 ---

 # Variables
-Variables allow you to save the result of some work that has been done for later use.
-Let’s say for example that you’re writing a program that adds two numbers together and do something later with the result.
+Variables allow you to store the result of some work that has been done for later use.
+Let’s say, for example, you’re writing a program that adds two numbers together and does something later on with the result.
 We can use variables to store the result and print it out.

 ### Python Variables Example